 - 5.2.
-The Bundled Allowed Average Tariff is the sum of: - (a) The Base Average Tariff for TNB for the Regulatory Period, as approved by the Minister. - (b) The sum of Revenue-Cap Adjustments for each Revenue-Cap RBE, calculated annually. - (c) The Price-Cap Adjustment applied to TNB as a whole, calculated annually. - (d) The Other Income Adjustment which is from the sources other than electricity sales and customer contribution, calculated annually.
+The Bundled Allowed Average Tariff is the sum of: - (a) the Base Average Tariff for TNB for the Regulatory Period, as approved by the Minister; - (b) the sum of Revenue-Cap Adjustments for each Revenue-Cap RBE, calculated annually; and - (c) the Price-Cap Adjustment applied to TNB as a whole, calculated annually.

-The revenue-cap, price-cap and other income adjustments as mentioned above are treated as Annual Regulatory Adjustment.
+The Revenue-Cap Adjustments and Price-Cap Adjustment as mentioned above are treated as the Annual Regulatory Adjustment.